stanfordpython/python-assignments/assign0/README.md

 (cs41-env)$ pycodestyle coconuts.py cheese.py bridge.py
 ```

 Any style violations will be printed to the console.
 You can automatically apply all of these changes using the `autopep8` tool.
-Be warned that the `autopep8` tool overwrites your file in-place, and may substantially change them, so you might want to apply changes by hand.
+Be warned that the `autopep8` tool overwrites your files in-place, and may substantially change them, so you might want to apply changes by hand.
 However, `autopep8` can be a good time saver.

 ```
 (cs41-env)$ autopep8 coconuts.py cheese.py bridge.py